Pope Pius XII and the Holocaust: Pius assists the German Resistance

-The Holocaust was made possible by the German conquest of Europe.
-Pius XII attempted to stop this conquest.
-With Poland overrun but France and the Low Countries yet to be attacked, the German Resistance sought the Pope's assistance in preparations for a coup to oust Hitler.
-Colonel Hans Oster of the Abwehr sent Munich lawyer and devout Catholic Josef Müller on a clandestine trip to Rome to seek papal assistance in the developing plot.
-Pius, communicating with Britain's Francis d'Arcy Osborne, channelled communications back and forth in secrecy.
-The Pope warned the Belgian and Dutch Governments that Germany was planning an invasion for 10 May 1940.
+With Poland overrun but France and the Low Countries yet to be attacked, the German Resistance sought the pope's assistance in preparations for a coup to oust Hitler; Colonel Hans Oster of the Abwehr sent Catholic lawyer Josef Müller on a clandestine trip to Rome to seek papal assistance in the developing plot.
+During this period when Hitler and Stalin were working in concert to carve up central and eastern Europe, and it appeared to Pius that western Europe might be spared at least in part, the pope agreed, participating in secret communications involving Britain's Francis d'Arcy Osborne.
+The plot soon petered out due to British frustration with the German conspirators' felt need for anonymity and to the Allies' unwillingness to promise that the German military could remain intact after Hitler was removed, an assurance without which the conspirators were unwilling to move forward, while Pius became increasingly anxious.
+The pope warned the Belgian and Dutch Governments that Germany was planning an invasion for 10 May 1940.
 According to Peter Hebblethwaite, the Germans "regarded the Pope's behaviour as equivalent to espionage".
 Following the Fall of France, peace overtures continued to emanate from the Vatican, to which Churchill responded resolutely that Germany would first have to free its conquered territories.
 The negotiations ultimately proved fruitless.
 Hitler's swift victories over France and the Low Countries deflated the will of the German military to resist Hitler.
 The Resistance and Pius continued to communicate.

-1940 request on behalf of Jews
+Response to internment of Jews

-In 1940 Pius asked members of the clergy, on Vatican letterhead, to do whatever they could on behalf of interned Jews.
+In 2008, Justin Ewers, a staff writer for U.S. News and World Report, wrote that in 1940 Pius asked members of the clergy, on Vatican letterhead, to do whatever they could on behalf of interned Jews.